NordVPN vs ExpressVPN comparison in 2025

 DNS leak protection | ✅ Yes | ✅ Yes |

-Conversely, NordVPN has proven trustworthy regarding its no-logs policy with five external audits under its hood.
+Conversely, NordVPN has proven trustworthy regarding its no-logs policy with five external audits.
 PwC audited the VPN provider in 2018 and 2020, and Deloitte repeated the auditing process in 2022, 2023, and 2024.

-ExpressVPN has been particularly transparent in this area.
+ExpressVPN is particularly transparent in this area.
 The provider had third-party audits done by big names like PwC, and the results are available for anyone to read.
 This isn’t just a one-time deal either; ExpressVPN has done this consistently, which tells me it’s serious about sticking to the no-logs promise.
-For me, that kind of commitment is reassuring – it’s not just marketing, it’s backed by action.
+For me, that kind of commitment is reassuring – it’s not just marketing; it’s backed by action.

 Speed comparison: is NordVPN faster than ExpressVPN?

-In my most recent January 2025 testing, the NordVPN vs ExpressVPN speed comparison revealed that NordVPN is faster than ExpressVPN regarding downloads but slower when uploading.
+In our tests, the NordVPN vs ExpressVPN speed comparison revealed that NordVPN has speed advantage over ExpressVPN regarding downloads but it's slower when uploading.
 Thankfully, both providers were fast enough to ensure lag-free web browsing, high-definition streaming, and gaming.

 NordVPN’s NordLynx and ExpressVPN’s Lightway are two different protocols.
 They’re both high-speed, next-generation protocols built for advanced privacy and performance.
 Developed internally by the providers, they perform significantly better than older OpenVPN and IKEv2 protocols.

-I compared ExpressVPN's and NordVPN's speed test results using the available high-speed tunneling protocols, NordLynx and Lightway.
+I compared ExpressVPN and NordVPN's speed test results using the available high-speed tunneling protocols, NordLynx and Lightway.

 The numbers below show average download and upload speeds from the US, the UK, Canada, Germany, France, and Japan.
 Note that the distance to the server location significantly impacts the results.